What is UAO?

 German Carmona

-President of Wood’s Applied Intelligence business
+Global President of Wood’s Digital Consulting business

 The creation of UniversalAutomation.org is the dawn of a new era within automation technology; over the course of the next five years, it will create a sea change for the future of automation software development.
 We are delighted to be a part of UniversalAutomation.org, driving the development of a “plug and produce” system which will help the industry keep up with the increasing demands of flexible manufacturing.
 There is no doubt that as members continue to join the organization and reap the benefits of collaboration and openness, that industry-wide change will follow.